owlbarn/tutorial/book/nlp/README.md

 Explain what is TFIDF, mention Cambridge Wolfson fellow.
 The corpus we have built in the previous section is used as input to the following function.

 Explain why TFIDF is better than BOW, what is the motivation.
-Give an examble to illustrate.
+Give an example to illustrate.

 ```ocaml
 let build_tfidf corpus =